 Developing a test automation framework for Appium boils down to a simple 2-step process:

 In the real world, Appium is used to automate an entire mobile application and the simple idea to put all element locators and interactions with locators into one file won’t help us.
-It’s just bad design.
+It’s just a bad design.
 When we inevitably go back to increase automation test coverage, we would likely end up with an unmaintainable project – large project files, complex code and duplicate usage of element locators will become the bane of your daily automation life.

 Moreover, even a small change in the application UI would break the existing working locators, and if we use the linear structure in our test code, it will become so difficult to fix that locator because we need to replace the invalid locator from each place in the code.